LucasIsasmendi/portfolio/languages/english/books/aep/ch5.md

 tongue back and up. jaw only needs to drop a little bit, more of a relaxation than a drop.
 The middle part of the tongue can touch the middle part of the roof of the mouth, or the teeth on the upper sides of the mouth.
 Corners of the lips come in so the lips can flare.

-There is another position that can make the R sound. curl the tip of the tongue up.
+HOLO: here is another position that can make the R sound. curl the tip of the tongue up.
 It still shouldn’t touch anything.
 Flare your lips to help shape the sound. (como la r sp)

 ### [v5.30 - R[ɹ]  Consonant](engl.io/arh)
 R sounds at the beginning of syllables feel more forward in the face, whereas R sounds at the end of syllables feel further back in the mouth.